zack-bitcoin/chalang/README.md

+It is built for blockchain smart contracts.

-This is a language make for state channels on a blockchain.
+This is a language make for state channels.

 It is deterministic, so that every node of the blockchain gets the same result.
-It is built for the Pink Fairy blockchain.

 Functions are tail call optimized.

 Has 2 types of gas, one for space, and one for time.

-Is forth-like.
+Instead of using goto for recursion, it uses function calls.

 [Example code is in this folder](/examples)